oracle-livelabs/oci/terraform-infrastructure/network/network.md

 Furthermore, the protocol variable establishes the communication protocol to be employed by the Listener.
 In this instance, it is attuned to the HTTP protocol, delineating the standardized method by which the Listener will interact with the backend servers.

-Lastly, the Listener contains both a Load Balancer and Backend set attachement.
+Lastly, the Listener contains both a Load Balancer and Backend set attachment.
 The lb\_data assigns the Listener to the Load Balancer created in the pervious step.
 The backend\_data connects the backend set that will be defined in the next step.

 ![picture16](images/lblisten.png)

-**3. Defining a Backendset for the Load Balancer**

-In the terrafrom.tfvars file, navigate to the backendset\_params data structure.
-Within the backenset\_params you will see that there is an oci-lb-backendset data block that defines a Backendset for the Load Balancer.
+7. In the terraform.tfvars file, navigate to the backendset\_params data structure.
+Within the backendset\_params you will see that there is an oci-lb-backendset data block that defines a Backendset for the Load Balancer.

-Copy the variable strings below and paste it into the oci-lb-backendset data block.
+8. Copy the variable strings below and paste it into the oci-lb-backendset data block.

 ```
 <copy>